ivan-hc/AM/README.md

 ------------------------------------------------------------------------

 __________________________________________________________________________
-### How to update all installed apps, modules and "AM" itself
+### Update all
-Option `-u` or `update` updates all the installed apps and keeps "AM" in sync with the latest version and all latest bug fixes:
+Option `-u` or `update` updates all the installed apps and keeps "AM"/"AppMan" in sync with the latest version and all latest bug fixes:

 https://github.com/ivan-hc/AM/assets/88724353/f93ca782-2fc6-45a0-a3f2-1fba297a92bf